 Lithuanian Christmas Food

-It’s not only Christmas food but unique Lithuanian food available at the Christmas market and in surrounding cafes and restaurants.
+Christmas food and unique Lithuanian food are available at the Christmas market and in surrounding cafes and restaurants.

 Things to Do in Vilnius in Winter

-- Vilnius Christmas Tree – In the centre of Cathedral Square, in Vilnius’s historic World Heritage listed old town, is one of the most stunning Christmas trees, decorated in white ornaments with Lithuanian style.
+- Vilnius Christmas Tree – In the centre of Cathedral Square, in Vilnius’s historic World Heritage-listed old town, is one of the most stunning Christmas trees, decorated in white ornaments in Lithuanian style.

 - Gediminas Tower – A different but equally wonderful view of Vilnius is available at Gediminas Tower (€5 euro entrance fee).
 The view is particularly special at sunset.